 Article Adobe and Microsoft are bringing the Acrobat PDF experience to 1.4 billion Windows users through Microsoft Edge

-By Insight Editor / 10 Jul 2023 / Topics: Software Collaboration
+By Insight Editor / 10 Jul 2023 / Topics: Collaboration Software

 Adobe and Microsoft have taken the next step in their efforts to transform the future of digital work and life by making Adobe Acrobat's PDF capabilities available to more than 1.4 billion Microsoft Windows users in Microsoft Edge.